scottgriffinm/directory-to-prompt/README.md

 Python script that generates a prompt for LLMs to understand the content of a file directory.

-Add any folders/files you want to exclude, then run to create the text file.
+Add any folders/files you want to exclude, then run to create the text file containing the prompt.